 What Is the “Upper Chest”

 “Upper chest” is a part of the “chest muscle”.
-It’s known as the clavicular pectoralis and is a part of the big chest muscle (the pectoralis major), but its muscle fibers are at a different angle.
+It’s known as the clavicular pectoralis and is a part of the big chest muscle (the pectoralis major), but its muscle fibres are at a different angle.

 This is why research shows that certain exercises, like the flat and decline bench press, emphasize the main (large) portion of the chest muscle, whereas others, like the incline and reverse-grip bench press, emphasize the smaller upper portion.

 Before getting down to any workout, first you need to warm up, to prevent possible injuries.
 A 10-minute light cardio will increase your blood flow and help you in the following exercises.
-Another vital part of any warm up is stretching.
+Another vital part of any warm-up is stretching.
 To stretch your pecs: stand in a doorway, raise your arms and grab the top of the doorway with both hands.
 Then tilt your torso forward, leaving the muscles to stretch.
 Another way is to grab sides of the doorway, bending the elbows and leaning forward, while straining the muscles.

 Let’s get started.